theodoreng15/weather-forecast/README.md

 Theodore's Note:

 Hello!
 For the past week, I've been building this weather app with a completed front and backend, included with SQLite, JSON Web Tokens, Cookie History, and Node.js with Express.
 One fault I had with this app though was creating a 5-day forecast instead of a 7-day one.
 After building the weather app, I realized I was using the 5-day API instead of the One Call API from OpenWeather.
+However, I decided against restarting and continued work.

 To run this application, clone this repository with an IDE like VSCode.
 1. cd .\server\